dpla/ingestion3/README.md

   * originalId (basis for DPLA identifier)

 #### edmRights normalization and validation
 This is a special case because it inverts how we approach this process.
 Typically, normalization follows validation but in this we normalize edmRights value first and then validate the normalized value.
-This process has also been documented in a white paper [here](about:blank).
+This process has also been documented the [DRAFT DPLA Rights Statement Validation Whitepaper](https://docs.google.com/document/d/1PyJM_Zo9q34HvctoB9Cx0xoUd7PcNX3uzD_19txzYY0/edit?usp=sharing).

 How are `edmRights` URIs normalized?
 1. Change `https://` to `http://`